 Step 1: Engage with Your Club Committee

-Initiate discussions with your club's committee to secure support for launching a women's or girls' team.
-Aim to align with the club's goals and resources and showcase the benefits a new team will bring to the wider club community.
+Initiate discussions with your club's committee to gain support for launching a women's or girls' team.
+Showcase what benefits a new team will bring to the wider club community and how the new teams will contribute towards the clubs wider goals.

 Step 2: Identify Key Stakeholders

-Engage with parents, existing female players, local schools, and your Constituent Body (CB) to build a network of supporters,
+Engage with parents, existing female players and your Constituent Body (CB) to build a network of supporters,

-Find advocates within your club who will support and champion girls’ rugby.
+Find advocates within your club who will support and champion women and girls’ rugby.
 If you can find allies from the male game, they can offer valuable moral support and guidance.

 Step 3: Make a Plan and Budget

 Determine the age groups you aim to serve.
-You can set up a girls-only team at any age, and from U12 onwards, girls and boys must split into single sex teams.
-Visit the girls' rugby page for more information.
+You can set up a girls-only team at any age.

 You may want to offer both contact or non-contact formats, such as T1 Rugby, to cater to different skill levels and preferences.